gvwilson/thirdbit/src/fiction/santas/index.md

 I assume there are bedrooms?
 And then maybe we can talk about dinner?"

-His great-grandmother and the airship captain glared at him for a moment before Gran-Granna Tumbly at the stairs with her teacup.
+His great-grandmother and the airship captain glared at him together.
 Finner stood,
 waited a moment to see if Captain Abacus would join him, and then left them to resume their staring contest.